hckh3x/TeamDisaster/DI-TDE/README.md

 5. Enjoy it!.

 ## Recomendation:

 Install [Reshade](https://reshade.me) on Dead Island and use my present (.ini file) to get better graphics.
+- The ReShadePreset.ini may be loaded into Reshade app (during game, press "home" and skip tutorial.
+Load setting and select that present).
 ---
 ## Changed: